CumulusNetworks/docs/content/cumulus-linux-43/Network-Solutions/Docker-on-Cumulus-Linux.md

 {{< /tabs >}}

-2. In the managment VRF, enable the `docker` service.
+2. In the managment VRF, enable the Docker service.
 Docker pulls container images from the internet, which requires internet access through the management VRF.

    ```
    cumulus@switch:mgmt:~$ sudo systemctl enable --now docker@mgmt.service